William Buller (racing driver): Formula Three

-Buller will move into the British Formula 3 Championship for the 2010 season, driving for Hitech Racing.
+Buller would move into the British Formula 3 Championship for the 2010 season, driving for Hitech Racing.
 Prior to the season beginning, he also won the inaugural Formula 3 Brazil Open race in São Paulo for Hitech, his debut in a Formula Three car.

-In April 2012 it was confirmed that Buller would join Carlin for the newly christened European F3 Championship.
-The calendar will comprise eight F3 Euro Series rounds and a pair of events from the British championship.
+In April 2012, it was confirmed that Buller would join Carlin for the newly christened European F3 Championship.
+The calendar would comprise eight F3 Euro Series rounds and a pair of events from the British championship.

-In 2013 Buller started the FIA European Formula Three Championship with Threebond by T-Sport driving a Nissan powered Dallara F312.
-During winter testing he proved to be quick, regularly topping the timing sheets.
-When results during the first part of the season did not match the expectations, the British driver decided to halt the campaign and focus on the British F3 Championship with Fortec Motorsport.
+In 2013 Buller, started the FIA European Formula Three Championship with Threebond by T-Sport driving a Nissan powered Dallara F312.
+During winter testing, he proved to be quick, regularly topping the timing sheets.
+When results during the first part of the season did not match the expectations, he decided to halt the campaign and focus on the British F3 Championship with Fortec Motorsport.

 GP3 Series

-Buller will also compete in the GP3 Series in 2012, again linking up with the Carlin squad.
+Buller would also compete in the GP3 Series in 2012, again linking up with the Carlin squad.
 He had a fairly quiet season, apart from an incredible victory from the back of the grid at Silverstone in Race Two.
 However, despite tying with teammate António Félix da Costa for best victory of the season, Buller was not retained by the team for 2013.